We're in the process of updating the documentation for Zotero 5.0. Some documentation may be outdated in the meantime. Thanks for your understanding.

-Note: Zotero Standalone currently opens reports in a window without address bar or right-click menu, which means that several features on this page can not be used.
+Note: Zotero 5.0 opens reports in a window without address bar or right-click menu, which means that several features on this page cannot currently be used.

 Reports are simple HTML pages that give an overview of the item metadata, notes, and attachments of the selected items.
 You can print them, post them to the web, and email them.

-To create a report, right-click (ctrl-click on OS X) an item or a selection of items in the center column and select “Generate Report from Selected Item(s)…”.
+To create a report, right-click (ctrl-click on macOS) an item or a selection of items in the center column and select “Generate Report from Selected Item(s)…”.
 You can also right-click a collection in the left column and select “Generate Report from Collection”.

 By default reports sort items alphabetically by title in ascending order.
 You can change the sort order by appending “?sort=” to the report's URL, followed by the item field(s) you would like to sort by.
 Use a comma to separate the different fields.
 To use a descending sort order, add “/d” after the field name.
 For example, a URL of a report that is first sorted by title in ascending order, and then by date in descending order looks like: